 Start earlier than feels necessary.
 The 3-month window I'm describing assumes you start in late fall of junior year for a spring senior year test.
 If you're reading this in spring of junior year, you're exactly on time.
 If you're a first-semester senior, read When Should You Take the GRE immediately.

-What to Do When Your Schedule Explodes
+What to Do When Your Schedule Falls Apart

 It will.
 Midterms will run over.
 Recruiting will be more demanding than you expected.
 A club leadership crisis will eat your Sunday.